go-gorm/gorm/.github/ISSUE_TEMPLATE.md

-Before posting a bug report about a problem, please try to verify that it is a bug and that it has not been reported already.

-Also please apply corresponding GitHub labels to the issue, for feature requests, please apply `type:feature`.
+Before posting a bug report about a problem, please try to verify that it is a bug and that it has not been reported already, please apply corresponding GitHub labels to the issue, for feature requests, please apply `type:feature`.

-For usage questions, please ask in https://gitter.im/jinzhu/gorm or http://stackoverflow.com/questions/tagged/go-gorm
+DON'T post usage related questions, ask in https://gitter.im/jinzhu/gorm or http://stackoverflow.com/questions/tagged/go-gorm,

 Please answer these questions before submitting your issue.
 Thanks!

 ### What version of Go are you using (`go version`)?